kingshah13/Facebook-Scraper/README.md

 # Facebook Page Scraper
 This script is created to scrape pages you are owner or admin of.
 It does not scrape public pages.

-A Python script with a GUI to scrape posts from a Facebook page using the Facebook Graph API.
-This tool allows you to filter posts by creation date and save the data to an Excel file.
+A user-friendly GUI application to scrape public Facebook pages using the Facebook Graph API.
+This tool allows you to configure the page, date range, and data fields to be scraped, and saves the data into an Excel file.

 ## Features
-- GUI for easy input of Access Token, Page ID, date range, and fields to scrape.
+- Intuitive GUI: Easily input your Access Token, Page ID, date range, and select data fields with checkboxes.
-- Fetch posts from a specified Facebook page within a date range.
+- Rate Limiting: Manage the request rate to stay within Facebook's rate limits.
+- Dark and Light Mode: Automatically adapts to your Windows theme.
-- Save the scraped data to an Excel file.
+- Data Export: Save the scraped data to an Excel file with a custom name.
+- Remember Access Token: Option to securely save your access token for future use.

 ## Prerequisites